Library of Ruina: Development

+Library of Ruina was developed by South Korean studio Project Moon.

 Music

 The majority of Library of Ruinas soundtracks were created by two music studios, South Korean game sound studio Studio EIM and Japanese indie band Mili.
 Studio EIM composed music for the main menu, receptions, Abnormality suppressions, and floor realizations.
 In a typical reception, the floor's background music changes corresponding to its emotion level.
 For Library of Ruina, Mili made a mini album, To Kill A Living Book, with seven out of the eight songs being tailored to specific characters.
-The first song, "String Theocracy", is the game's opening theme song.
-The eighth song in the album, "Salt, Pepper, Birds, and the Thought Police" is not a part of the official soundtrack.

 A small number of other tracks were borrowed from the prequel installment, Lobotomy Corporation.

 Release

-Library of Ruina was initially released for Windows via Steam's early access program on May 15, 2020, before being fully released for both Windows and Xbox One on August 10, 2021.
-Versions for Nintendo Switch and PlayStation 4 were made available via publisher Arc System Works nearly three years later on April 25, 2024.
+Library of Ruina was initially released for Windows via Steam's early access program on May 15, 2020, before being fully released for Windows and Xbox One on August 10, 2021.
+Versions for Nintendo Switch and PlayStation 4 were made available by publisher Arc System Works on April 25, 2024.